Contact Us

 If you’re looking for more mindfulness tips and techniques for greater ease, focus, and well-being, work with Mastermind to build your own mindful community in the workplace!
 Contact us to learn how to bring research-backed mental wellness to your team.

-Want to experience Mastermind and our CEO, Dorsey Standish, in action?
+Want to experience Mastermind, and our CEO, Dorsey Standish, in action?